Taffsigg/SmartClothing/WeeklyUpdates.md

 2. Enabled data transfer from Android phone to microcontroller.

 Michael Jimenez - ECG Subsystem
-1. test ECG pcb board
+1. test ECG pcb board (waiting for arrival)
-2. test comporator pcb board
+2. test comporator pcb board (waiting for arrival)
 3. electrode wiring in the pbb
 4. start communicating with ADC module/microcontroller

 ### Week of 9/23

+Michael Jimenez - ECG Subsystem
+1. test ECG pcb board (waiting for arrival)
+2. test comporator pcb board (waiting for arrival)
+3. electrode wiring in the pbb
+4. start communicating with ADC module/microcontroller
+5. creat the ecg and comporator on a solder board while I wait for the arrival of the PCB board

 ### Week of 9/30